Chapter 2:

 “A Foundation Crystal, eh?
 Guess that would do it.”

-“It’s a bit of a waste to found a settlement here in the middle of nowhere, but that’s way better than getting mauled by those doggies.”
+“It’s a bit of a waste to found a settlement here in the middle of nowhere, but that’s way better than getting mauled by the wolves.”

-The Arcforge beta had closed down eight years prior.
-It didn’t make any sense how this world had existed for over ten times that.
-Not to mention, the servers had most certainly closed down.
+The Arcforge beta had closed down eight years prior, and the servers had most certainly closed down.

-“On my side, only about eight years have passed,” I said.
+“In my world, only about eight years have passed,” I said.
 “Let’s just say… Heroes could no longer exist in this world.
 Until now, apparently.
-I got summoned back in here by the White Death.”
+I got summoned back here by the White Death.”

 “Eh.
-That must suck for ya,” Yzara said, giggling a bit.
+That sucks for ya, gettin’ pulled into this broken world,” Yzara said, giggling a bit.
 “If that’s the case, then where did ya get yer gun?
-No other Hero had it previously.”
+No other Hero had it before”

-“Well, I was wondering about that, actually.”
 There was obviously no way I could outright tell her that the Debuggun was just an item given to developers of Arcforge when they spawned in.
-“It was an item I obtained before, and I guess it just stuck around in my Hero’s Bag…”

 “So what happened?
 All Heroes vanished, the White Death showed up, and decided to attack your Horde?”

 “Pretty much.
 Those early days, the Wastelands spread rapidly, and before I knew it, I was cornered in my castle.
-We had a grand last stand right there, but… well, I lost.
+We had a grand last stand right there, but… well, pains me to admit, but I lost.
 All I could do was use the last of my power to seal the source of the infection right there.”

 “You… sealed it?”

 “As much as I could, at least.
-At least, that seemed to slow down the spread of the turning to only half the world.
+That slowed down the spread of the turning to only half the world.
 Its control is still slippin’ out, though.
-I’ve been on the run since then, and slowly it has managed to weaken me and steal all my titles, one by one.
-Finally, it sealed my Dark Ruler class—but since I used it to seal the infection source, as long as I’m alive, it can’t escape.”
+I’ve been on the run since then, and slowly it has managed to weaken me and steal all my skills, one by one.
+Eventually it managed to seal my Dark Ruler class, but since I used it to seal the infection source, as long as I’m alive, it can’t escape.”

 “So basically the only thing keeping this world in check is your existence?”